emregulerr/log-source-namer/README.md

 ## Contributing ❤️

+If you found this tool useful, first please give a star to the repository! ⭐

 This project can grow even more as a community project.
 Your contributions, bug reports, and feature suggestions are highly valued.

 If you'd like to contribute, please follow these steps: